 As a Project Worker you will play an active role in delivering our support service to young people.
 You’ll primarily be working with young people aged 16 to 25 in Hertfordshire, preparing to live independently once they leave the project.

 A growing business with a strong social purpose

-We’re a Sunday Times top 100 Best Company to Work for.
+We’re also a Sunday Times top 100 Best Company to work for.
 We invest care, time and resources in our people because we know it’s our people who will drive our purpose.
 If you’d like to be part of what we do, please get in touch.

 You’ll work closely with your Senior Project Worker and a range of external agencies in engaging young people in their support programme and achieving their goals.
 In addition to this, you’ll be planning and delivering fun and meaningful activities for young people living at the project, whilst adhering to safeguarding and health and safety procedures.
 You’ll need to help keep the project clean and tidy, and closely monitor rent accounts and follow the projects arrears procedure.

 You may have some experience of working in a similar role, however if you have a passion or desire to work with vulnerable and complex young people then we’d still love to hear from you.
 You’ll need good IT skills and the ability to manage a complex caseload.
 People skills are an absolute must for this position, so you need to be a strong communicator.
 Due to the nature of the role, a discreet and sensitive approach with strong professional boundaries is also required.
 You’ll need to be able to commit to working unsociable hours on a rota basis, and so will need to be able to confidently deal with tense and difficult situations.
 An understanding of safeguarding and knowledge of the benefit system would be useful, but not essential.
 Please note this role will be subject to an enhanced DBS check.